nickbradley/codestory/study/study.md

     - [ ] Neutral
     - [ ] Somewhat challenging
     - [ ] Very challenging
- 3. Was the information provided by CodeStory useful?
+ 3. Was the information provided by CodeStory useful (leave blank if you didn't use CodeStory)?
    - [ ] Very useful
    - [ ] Somewhat useful
    - [ ] Maybe useful